LongIslandCW/morsebrowser/src/README.md

 assets/ Images etc.

 morse-pro/ SG Phillips library.
 From time-to-time this should probably be merged if he makes updates.
+Note that some modifications have been made from his code, e.g. dit/dah pitch differences and prepadding, some of which he might include in future versions...

 wordfiles/ the .json and .txt files that comprise "lessons"